 Public Works continues efforts to facilitate the development of new organic waste processing infrastructure to support SB 1383 compliance.
-A Request for Proposals is being prepared for a public-private partnership to develop an anaerobic digestion facility at the Calabasas Landfill.
+In June 2022, Public Works released a Request for Proposals for a public-private partnership to develop an anaerobic digestion facility at the Calabasas Landfill.
+Public Works expects to request Board approval to enter into an exclusive negotiating agreement with the selected development partner in November 2022.